merklejerk/werewolf-llm/spec.md

 The LLM agent will be a fine-tuned instance of a small model (Gemma 3 or Qwen 3), configured for both natural language generation and structured output.

 4.1.
 Input Prompt Structure:
 The prompt provided to each LLM agent will encapsulate all pertinent information for its decision-making turn.
+The structure is consistent for every turn.
 Example:

 ```
-\[SYSTEM\_INSTRUCTION\] You are playing One Night Ultimate Werewolf.
+[SYSTEM_INSTRUCTION] You are playing One Night Ultimate Werewolf.
 Your objective is to secure victory for your team.
 Formulate strategic statements and votes.
-All outputs, including public statements and private role guesses, must adhere to the specified JSON format.

-\[GAME\_STATE\]
+Respond with a JSON object containing publicStatement, privateRoleGuesses, and vote fields.

+[GAME_STATE]
 Players: PlayerA, PlayerB, PlayerC, PlayerD
 Possible Roles in Play: Villager, Werewolf, Seer, Troublemaker, Robber
-Center Cards: \[Card1, Card2, Card3\] (hidden from players)
+Center Cards: [Card1, Card2, Card3] (hidden from players)

+[YOUR_PLAYER_ID] PlayerB

-\[YOUR\_ROLE\] You are the Seer.
+[YOUR_INITIAL_ROLE] You are the Seer.
-\[YOUR\_NIGHT\_OBSERVATIONS\] You observed PlayerB as a Werewolf.
+[YOUR_NIGHT_OBSERVATIONS] You observed PlayerB as a Werewolf.

-\[DISCUSSION\_TRANSCRIPT\]
+[DISCUSSION_TRANSCRIPT]
 PlayerA: "I am a Villager.
 I performed no night action."
 PlayerC: "I am the Robber.
 I exchanged roles with PlayerD and am now a Villager."

-\[YOUR\_TURN\]
-Formulate your public statement.
-Provide your private role guesses for all players (including yourself and center cards).

-\[OUTPUT\_FORMAT\]
-{
-  "PUBLIC\_STATEMENT": "...",
-  "PRIVATE\_ROLE\_GUESSES": {
-    "PlayerA": "...",
-    "PlayerB": "...",
-    "PlayerC": "...",
-    "PlayerD": "...",
-    "CenterCard1": "...",
-    "CenterCard2": "...",
-    "CenterCard3": "..."
-  },
-  "VOTE": "PlayerX" // Required only during the voting phase
-}
 ```

 4.2.
 Output Format (Structured JSON):
-The LLM will be trained to consistently produce responses in a strict JSON format.
+The LLM will be trained to consistently produce responses in a strict JSON format with camelCase field names.
 This strict adherence is critical for reliable programmatic parsing by the Game Simulator.
+The `vote` field is required in every turn's output.

 ```
 {
-  "PUBLIC\_STATEMENT": "I am the Seer.
+  "publicStatement": "I am the Seer.
 I observed PlayerB as a Werewolf.
 PlayerB's statement is inconsistent with my observation.",
-  "PRIVATE\_ROLE\_GUESSES": {
+  "privateRoleGuesses": {
     "PlayerA": "Villager",
     "PlayerB": "Werewolf",
     "PlayerC": "Robber",